 These are data forms, church histories, miscellaneous papers, and photographs collected by the Committee On Church History of the Howell County Historical Society.
 The papers include information on churches at Hocomo, Mountain View, Pomona, South Fork, West Plains, White Church, and Willow Springs.
 Non-denominational "Union" churches are also included.

-Hunter, Clora Twedell, "Memories and Reminiscences of Early Days at Old Siloam," n.d., (C3539)
+Hunter, Clora Twedell, "Memories and Reminiscences of Early Days at Old Siloam", (C3539)

-History of Siloam Springs, MO, written by one who spent her childhood there.
+The papers contain a history of Siloam Springs, Missouri, written by one who spent her childhood there.